JustGoodThemes/BlogBox-Jekyll-Theme/README.md

 # BlogBox
-> A minimal, bold, responsive and easy-to-use theme for Jekyll

-It’s a perfect fit for artists, photographers or just creative bloggers looking for a theme with bold design.
+BlogBox is a minimal, bold, responsive, and easy-to-use Jekyll theme.
+It’s a perfect fit for artists, photographers, or creative bloggers looking for a bold design theme.

 [Live Demo](https://blogbox.netlify.app/)